FabriceMk/FabriceMk/README.md

 ### 🌱 Current Learnings

-- Becoming even better at dealing with humans as a manager 😁 to make my enginees grow and become the best.
+- Becoming even better at dealing with humans as a manager 😁 to make my engineers grow and become the best.

 - Building games on a fantasy console with [Pico-8](https://www.lexaloffle.com/pico-8.php)